Conventions

 2. When requiring a module - do not rename it unless absolutely necessary (it causes a name collision, etc…) E.g. AbstractGame = require "cat-paw.engine.AbstractGame

-3. require should be called without paranthesis.
+3. require should be called without parenthesis.

 4. Tabs for indentation (not that important.)